 Anna Muckart of Origami Fox travelled all the way from her studio on the Scottish Border to display her range, including a table plan specified as the night sky.
 Every single one of those constellations is accurate, which is so impressive to think how much time and energy went into this one piece of stunning work.

-The National Wedding Show Birmingham takes place 30th September-2nd October.
+The National Wedding Show Birmingham takes place in September/October.

-The Manchester Wedding Show takes place 22nd-23rd October.
+The Manchester Wedding Show takes place in October.